 An athlete’s ability to recover from a hard workout depends more on the intensity than the length of the exercise.
 BCAAs supply muscle-building elements to your metabolism.
 In other words, BCAAs will likely be most effective when recovering from shorter, more intense workouts.

-A BCAA supplement may also alleviate muscle soreness, like Glutamine.
+A BCAA supplement may also alleviate muscle soreness like Glutamine.
 Their metabolic mechanism enables them to do this.BCAAs lower blood levels of both enzymes.
-As BCAAs decrease muscle soreness-signalling chemicals, they can help reduce fatigue and stiffness.
+As BCAAs decrease muscle soreness-signaling chemicals, they can help reduce fatigue and stiffness.
 In this way, you will be able to exercise longer and harder and gain more muscle mass.